Eileen Guppy: Publications

-Guppy published her field work in 1924 under the title of A Composite Dyke from Eastern Iceland, which she formed while partnered with geologist Leonard Hawkes.
+Guppy published results of her work in 1924 under the title of A Composite Dyke from Eastern Iceland, co-authored with geologist Leonard Hawkes.
 She published two editions of Chemical Analysis of Igneous Rocks, Metamorphic Rocks and Minerals in 1931 and 1956.
 While working for the Director Sir John Flett, she made a significant contribution to the book The First Hundred Years of the Geological Survey of Great Britain, published in 1937.
-Her work listed the contributing staff on the Geological Survey Of Great Britain from 1835 to 1935.
-Which is now known as the British Geological Survey as of 1984.
+Her work listed the contributing staff on the Geological Survey of Great Britain from 1835 to 1935.
 She published the book Rock Wool with James Phemister in 1945, with a second edition released in 1949.

 A Composite Dyke from Eastern Iceland

 A map demonstrating where Guppy conducted her research.

-Alongside her scientific partner Leonard Hawkes, Guppy composed a case study on the composite dykes in eastern Iceland in the year of 1924.
-Although Hawkes conducted the field work himself, Guppy played a crucial role in assisting and co-operating with deciphering the commonly occurring composite dykes in the tertiary plateau-basalt series of the respective area studied.
+With geologist Leonard Hawkes, Guppy conducted a case study of the composite dykes in eastern Iceland in 1924.
+While Hawkes conducted the field work, Guppy played a crucial role in analysing and interpreting the commonly occurring composite dykes in the tertiary plateau-basalt series of the respective area studied.
 The overruling findings are as follows: the exposed dyke is seen to be composed of basic and acidic rocks, as well as seven members - the dolerites alternating in the quartz-porphyries.
-The studied dyke is exposed in cliff-section, which is 2400 feet in vertical height at Hökulvikurgil, Breithdal.
-Guppy and Hawkes were also able to correctly decipher the sequence of intrusions in the composite dyke.
-Furthermore, analyses of the origin of quartz and felspar-xenocrysts in the dolerites were made in addition to the origins of the basic inclusions in the acidic rocks.
+The studied dyke is exposed in cliff-section at Hökulvikurgil, Breithdal.
+Guppy and Hawkes deciphered the sequence of intrusions in the composite dyke, analysed the origin of quartz and felspar-xenocrysts in the dolerites, and described the mafic inclusions in the acidic rocks.

 Personal life

 In the early 20th century, British institutions mandated that females be single or widowed to be employed; if they decided to marry or remarry, they had to resign.
 This meant that she had to stay unmarried to retain her position working for the Geological Survey of Great Britain.
-Which is now known as the British Geological Survey.In 1975 this law changed when the Sex Discrimination Act 1975 was introduced.
+In 1975 this law changed with the introduction of the Sex Discrimination Act 1975.

-There is limited documentation on Guppy's personal life as she is primarily known for her career as a geologist, petrologist, and analytical chemist.
+Little is known of Guppy's personal life, beyond her career as a geologist, petrologist, and analytical chemist.